-Artefact patterns address problems related to the documentation itself, here seen as an autonomous and tangible product independent of the process used to create it.
+Artefact patterns Artefact patterns address problems related with the documentation itself, here seen as an autonomous and tangible product independent of the process used to create it.
 They provide guidance on choosing the kinds of documents to produce, how to relate them, and what to include there.